luiscberrocal/django-acp-calendar/README.rst

     $ bumpversion minor

-Intead of minor you could also use major o patch depending on the level of the release.
+Instead of minor you could also use major o patch depending on the level of the release.

 ::